The Gould Academy Ski Patrol Program is the only school program in the United States recognized by the National Ski Patrol Association.

 Mr. Alford has been at Gould for more than 20 years, teaching Spanish, directing the ski patrol program, and musical theater.
 During the school year of 2009-10, he spent a year teaching in Zaragoza, Spain for School Year Abroad.
 When not teaching at Gould, Mr. Alford spends his time rafting (he’s a registered Maine whitewater guide) and playing music (he’s also an accomplished professional singer and guitarist).
 Most recently Mr. Alford checked another item off of his bucket list and hiked the Camino de Santiago in Spain with his family.
 Mr. Alford lives on campus with his wife, Andee, and their children, Ben ’18 and Chaia.

-Mrs. Stack teaches ninth grade Human Geography and tenth grade West and the World.
-She also manages the Tenth Grade Program, which focuses on supporting students as they transition into young adults, using service learning as the vehicle to encourage their understanding of the bigger world and their place in the Gould community.
+Mrs. Stack teaches 10th grade West and the World and 11th grade U.S. History.
+She also manages the Tenth Grade Seminar Program, which focuses on supporting students as they transition into young adults, using service learning as the vehicle to encourage their understanding of the bigger world and their place in the Gould community.
 In all of Mrs. Stack’s classes and programs, her goal is to seamlessly incorporate technology, differentiation, the writing process, and focused discussion methods as part of the core curriculum.
-In addition to teaching, she is an advisor and helps with the Equestrian Team.
+In addition to teaching, she is an advisor and facilitates the Ski Patrol Program.
 Mrs. Stack lives off campus with her husband, Brian, their daughter, Gwen, and son, Preston.
-In her free time she enjoys being outside and playing with her children in the sandbox.
+In her free time she enjoys hiking, reading, knitting, and escaping to the coast in the summer.